Hotels In Bikaner

 Once a barren wilderness amidst Thar, Bikaner was founded in 1486 and is now among eminent tourist destinations in Rajasthan.
-Its location on early trade routes & alliance with Mughal Empire has earned a lot of wealth, an aura of which can still be seen in the magnificent forts, palaces & temples.
+Its location on early trade routes & alliance with Mughal Empire has earned a lot of wealth, an aura of which can still be seen in the magnificent forts, palaces & temples and hotels in Bikaner.
 Located in the northwest of Rajasthan, it was deemed as an oasis on the trade route between the Gujarat coast and Central Asia.
 Being home to world’s best riding camels, the city is known as ‘the camel country’.
 It also boasts the famous ‘Rats-Temple’ (Karni Mata Temple at Deshnok) and one of the world’s largest camel breeding and research farms.
-Bikaner is a perfect spot for travelers who are fascinated with Indian heritage & are eager not only to explore, but also to experience it.
+Bikaner is a perfect spot for travelers who are fascinated with Indian heritage hotels & are eager not only to explore, but also to experience it.

 The 4th largest city in Rajasthan, Bikaner was founded in 1486 and established in 1488 by ‘Rao Bika’ (the first son of Maharaja Jodha, the founder of Jodhpur).
 Before the mid 15th century, the city was called ‘Jungladesh’ due to a barren wilderness.
 According to James Tod, the place was the birthright of a Nehra Jat, who concedes on the condition that his name must be linked to the name of the state.
 The name of the proprietor was Nera or Naira.
 Bika added it to his own name and this way; Bikaner came into existence.
 Rao Bika did not want to inherit the title of Maharaja or Jodhpur from his father instead he wanted his own separate kingdom and therefore, established Bikaner in Jungladesh.

 Your trip to Bikaner is incomplete if you miss visiting any of the following places: